 /tmp directories before deploying.

-Plan and perform a successful upgrade on local and Integration environments, before deploying to Staging–After upgrade, test your deployment and resolve any issues.
+Plan and perform a successful upgrade on local and integration environments, before deploying to Staging–After the upgrade, test your deployment and resolve any issues.

 Merge code to Staging, and then to Production–Test and resolve any issues in the Staging environment before pushing changes to the Production environment.